 Though inexpensive, this bag still has a decent draft collar and draft tube, two essential features for keeping you warm.

 The Cosmic 0 offers many features similar to bags two and three times its price.
 It has a full-length draft tube that hangs down over the zipper and keeps out wind and moisture.
 When fully zipped, the draft collar rests under the chin, but it doesn't have its own cinch cord.
-The hood is a bit shallow compared to the Nemo Sonic or the Big Agnes Storm King 0, but is well insulated and kept our testers' heads toasty.
+The hood is a bit shallow compared to the Nemo Sonic, but is well insulated and kept our testers' heads toasty.

 We feel that deeper hoods are generally more comfortable, as they aren't as claustrophobic feeling and it's easier to completely cover our faces when it's super cold out.
 The Cosmic 0 has four webbing loops to tie cord to and fasten to a sleeping pad.
-Like the pad sleeve on the Big Agnes Storm King 0, our testers had various opinions on this feature.
+Our testers had various opinions on this feature.

 Oops.
 Be careful not to get the sleeping pad tie-on points stuck in the zipper.